 Google has gone through countless changes with their local business product (aka Google Places, Google+ Local, Google MyBusiness, etc).
 Google has started and killed more messaging apps than I can keep track of.
 They’ve killed off Orkut.

 And who can forget Google+ – their highest profile side project ever.
-Google+ is still around, but Google decidedly killed off what it originally was.
+Google+ is on track to completely die in April 2019, and taking all that content & comments with it.

 In other words, even though Blogger has a lot of benefits with Google, blogging is not and never will be Google’s priority.
 Blogger will always be under threat of shutting down – even if it’s doing well.
 If they did shut down – you wouldn’t lose your content, but would have to transition your blog on Google’s timeline – not yours.